berraktaskinsu/shopping-pwa/shopping-app/README.md

 If you get any error messages suggesting the project cannot be opened with your current Android Studio version, make sure to update Android Studio to the lastest version.

+If your gradle sync fails with the error message 'android/capacitor-cordova-android-plugins/cordova.variables.gradle' as it does not exist.', it is because the 'capacitor-cordova-android-plugins' folder was not generated.
+You will get this error message if you clone the git repository and try to open the android project without typing the command `ionic cap sync`.
+This will re-generate the required folder and the gradle sync error will be fixed.

 #### Live Reload

 `ionic cap run android -l --external` `ionic cap run ios -l --external`